PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 • This is displayed on the Allowances screen

-1. Relief on widows and orphans payments is restricted to a maximum of £100 at Basic rate.
-You should only include up to a maximum of £100 within IABD
+Note: Relief on Widows and Orphans payments will be restricted to a maximum of £100 at Basic Rate.
+You should only include a maximum value of £100 within IABD.

-If the gross amount is not recorded this will result in the incorrect Coding Allowance and End of Year Reconciliation.
+If the gross amount is not recorded this will result in an incorrect Coding Allowance and incorrect Reconciliation.

 Double Taxation Relief